-Walk or bike daily, go to an exercise class, or get a gym membership (and use it).
+Walk or bike daily, go to an exercise class, or get a gym membership and use it.
 The more you put into taking care of your body, the faster it will be able to heal and thrive.

 (9) Be social

-However, long ago I decided I wasn’t going to let celiac disease ruin my life, so I began slowly but surely making plans with friends, helping them understand how to host me for a gluten-free meal, and how to make sure restaurants take my gluten-free diet seriously.
+However, long ago I decided I wasn’t going to let celiac disease ruin my life.
+I slowly but surely began making plans with friends, helping them understand how to host me for a gluten-free meal, and how to make sure restaurants take my diet seriously.

-If you sit home and feel sorry for yourself, you’ll muddle in your disease and become more and more depressed.
+If you sit home and feel sorry for yourself, you’ll muddle in your disease and become depressed.
 But if you live your life, take the bull by the horns, and show celiac disease who is boss, you’ll heal faster and be stronger in the end.